 Corvallis Area Metropolitan Planning Organization (CAMPO) Strategic Assessment

 A Strategic Assessment is a voluntary activity that allows an MPO and its member local governments to evaluate what the metropolitan area may look like in the future given the area’s adopted plans and trends of today.
 With this information, the MPO and jurisdictions can explore different possible outcomes, and use data to inform transportation system plans or other planning efforts and consider if they wish to conduct full scale scenario planning (i.e. evaluate alternative scenarios and select a preferred scenario).

 In July 2013, CAMPO formally committed to engage in the Strategic Assessment process.
-Throughout this process, ODOT and the Department of Land Conservation and Development (DLCD) will provide CAMPO with financial and technical support.
-This process is anticipated to conclude in June 2014 and the results of the assessment were presented to the MPO Policy Board and stakeholders.
+Throughout this process, ODOT and the Department of Land Conservation and Development (DLCD) provided CAMPO with financial and technical support.
+This initial phase of the process was completed in June 2014 and the results of the assessment were presented to the MPO Policy Board and stakeholders.
 CAMPO continues to work with ODOT and DLCD to further integrate and take advantage of the Strategic Assessment and Scenario Planning exercise as part of the long range planning process.

 Other Metropolitan Planning Organizations (Bend, Rogue Valley, and Salem-Keizer)